 In terms of religion, the country of Indonesia is a predominantly Muslim country and is one to hold the largest concentration of Sunni Islam practitioners in comparison to other Islamic countries from the Middle East.
 Despite having Islam as a common ground for the majority of the population, the Islamic religious beliefs vary considerably across the archipelago.
 Despite this fact, however, Indonesia is categorically a secular state with mostly Islamic influences.

 But, in conjunction with Islamism, Indonesia also sanctions four other religions in the country which includes Protestantism, Roman Catholicism, Hinduism, and Buddhism.
 Each of these religions has specific concentrations to which their practitioners exercise their faith freely and in harmony from another religion.
 Although not recognized by Indonesia, other forms of religion are also pervasive in the country such as animism and Confucianism.

 For a country that is so varied with its people, Indonesia is technically a melting pot of various culture and, as such, is home to multiple events that are celebrated by its people.
 Mostly, the celebrations are based on the five state-sanctioned religions that are widely embraced in the archipelago.

-But while most Indonesians are subject to heat during the dry season, people from around Papua who live on high places enjoy relatively cooler temperature.
+But while most Indonesians are subject to heat during the dry season, people from around Papua who live in high places enjoy relatively cooler temperatures.
 Although winter is alien to most of the country, Papua has seen snows covering its peaks which suggests how cool it can be on high terrain areas.